Islandora-Devops/isle-dc/README.md

 This environment is used to run your custom `drupal` image which can be produced outside of this repository, or from another isle-dc instance, such as a local development environment as described above.
-You can specify a namespace and the image name in your `.env` file.
+You can specify a namespace, the image name, and tag in your `.env` file.

 This assumes you have already created an image and have it stored in a container registry like Dockerhub or Gitlab.
 If you are setting this up for the first time you should first create a local environment as described above.
 Once you have your local environment created you can do the following:
-- In your .env set the name of the image to create using `COMPOSE_PROJECT_NAME` and the namespace using `CUSTOM_DRUPAL_NAMESPACE`
+- In your .env set the name of the image to create using `CUSTOM_IMAGE_NAME`, the namespace using `CUSTOM_IMAGE_NAMESPACE`, and the tag using `CUSTOM_IMAGE_TAG`
 - Run `make build` to create an image based on the codebase folder
-    - This will create an image named `namespace/projectname_drupal`
+    - This will create an image named `namespace/name:tag`
 - Run `make push-image` to push that image to your container registry

 For convenience a `sample.Dockerfile` is provided which `make build` will use to